What is sleep debt?

-Adults require an average 8 hours of sleep per night
+Adults require an average 8 hours of sleep

 “Statistics indicate that we can ‘catch up’ on about 20 hours of missed sleep.
-We can also only catch up on this debt in one to two hour increments at a time - not it in one block,” she says.
+We can also only catch up on this debt in one to two hour increments at a time - not in one block,” she says.

-While short-term sleep loss can be made up relatively quickly, this is not the case with longer-term sleep deprivation.
+While short-term sleep loss can be made up relatively quickly, this is not the case with longer-term deprivation.

 “Sure, you’ll feel more rested, but your sympathetic nervous system is still being overworked for five out of seven days, not dissimilar to eating junk food during the week and expecting a healthy diet on the weekend to make up for the other five days,” Elina says.

+The challenge with a lack of shut eye, is the more exhausted you are, the less likely you are to recognise the symptoms yourself or be able to think clearly.
 Sleep is our healing time, when the cells in our body repair, hormones are balanced and our brain is effectively ‘cleaned out’.
 If we cut this time short, we reduce our rejuvenation time.
 As a result, our stress hormones rise and our aging process speeds up.

 ‘Sleep debt’ doesn’t work like a bank account, where you can withdraw money and later put it back.
 Once it is gone, it is gone – and the healing and rejuvenation is lost, the ageing has occurred.